Osage Indian murders: Charges and trials

 Hale, his nephews, and one of the ranch hands they hired were charged with the murder of Mollie Kyle's family.
-Hale was formally charged with the murder of Roan, who had been killed on the Osage Reservation land, making it a federal crime.
-Two of his accomplices had died before the BOI investigation was completed.
+Hale was charged with the murder of Roan, who had been killed on the Osage Reservation, making it a federal crime.
+Two of his accomplices, Henry Grammer and Asa Kirby, had died before the BOI investigation was completed.
 Hale and his associates were convicted in state and federal trials from 1926 to 1929, which had changes of venue, hung juries, appeals, and overturned verdicts.
 In 1926, Ernest pleaded guilty to being part of the conspiracy.

+Several others were prosecuted for trying to impede the investigation.
+In 1927, a lawyer working in the interest of Hale, William Scheff, was convicted of furnishing whiskey for a witness in an attempt to get her to change her testimony.
+Scheff was sentenced to one year and one day in prison for federal liquor violations.
+In 1928, Reverend P. C. Hesser, a member of the grand jury which indicted Hale and Ramsey, was convicted of perjury for lying that Ramsey's confession had not been signed.
+He was sentenced to two years in prison and fined $100.
+In 1929, Irving Claude Hale, a half-brother of Hale, was sentenced to 60 days in prison for contempt of court.
+Theodore Cavalier, a local farmer, said Irving Hale had approached him and offered him money to sit on the jury and vote for an acquittal.